 When DIY Works Just Fine

-Here is the honest truth that most consultants will not tell you - the majority of small businesses do not need to hire anyone for digital signage.
-If your deployment is straightforward, the DIY platforms available today are genuinely good enough.
+Here is the part most consultants will not say out loud, because it costs them work.
+Most small businesses do not need to hire anyone.
+If your setup is simple, today's DIY platforms are genuinely good enough.

 You can handle digital signage yourself if you meet all of these conditions: